 Release date and price

 Since we mentioned the price, we should remind you that the entry level 2018 RDX was priced around $35,800 and it wouldn’t be out of the question if the 2019 MY starts at $38.000-$39.000 especially if the Acura goes with the finer things from now on.
 The price of the upper trims might very likely reach the $41.000-$42.000 price range and it would still be OK since the competitors like X3 currently start at around $40,000 and the Q5 comes in above $41,000, which gives the company some maneuvering space.
-New RDX should most probably be presented in early 2018 and will hit the market early after that.
+Expect to see new 2019 RDX prototype in January at the Detroit Auto Show.

 Be sociable share!